Monitoring Cloud Access and Activity

 Cloud Access Management detects all privileges associated with your cloud infrastructure and uses the information gathered to determine who has access to each privilege and how they are being used in your cloud environment.
 This is an essential first step to eliminating the security risks associated with excess privileges, including insider threats and breaches due to compromised credentials.

-Below the Privileges Overview graph is a list of all privileges that Cloud Access Management discovered, along with the following information for each:
+Select Privileges from the left navigation menu to display a list of the privileges that Cloud Access Management discovered, along with the following information for each:

 the type of service each relates to